 When a user wishes to start managing a new document set for publishing, there maybe concerns about conflicts with existing content.
 When the dry run feature is enabled to True, a publish event will not edit or remove any existing content.
-Instead, the extension will inform the user which pages will be created, whether or not pages will be moved and whether or not pages/attachments will be removed.
+Instead, the extension will inform the user which pages will be created, whether or not pages/attachments will be removed.
 By default, the dry run feature is disabled with a value of False.